martinpbarber/aws-multi-account/README.md

 * AWS is not the end-all-be-all.
 Use what is appropriate, I use GitHub for code management.
 * AWS does keep getting better, expect your custom developed thing to turn into an AWS (or other provider) service.
 Move to the service when appropriate.

-## Multi-Account Architecture
+# Multi-Account Architecture
 In the last few years a lot has been written and presented on the topic of AWS multi-account strategies.
 Based on that information I organize my AWS accounts as follows.

-### Organizations Account
+## Organizations Account
 The account where I run AWS Organizations from.
 This account provides the following.

 * Centralized Billing
 * AWS Organizations API for account management
 * AWS Organizations Service Control Policies (SCP)

- While it's overkill for me an organization may decide to have multiple billing accounts, which means the management of accounts is spread across multiple AWS Organizations hierarchies.
+While it's overkill for me, an organization may decide to have multiple billing accounts.
+This means the management of accounts is spread across multiple AWS Organizations hierarchies.

-#### Organizational Unit Structure
+### Organizational Unit Structure
 I use organizational units to make decisions about what account infrastructure is deployed to each account.
 The hierarchy is described below.

 * root: AWS default root